Timberline Trail 2020

 This years Timberline Trail Trek may have been the best yet.
 The still early season, unpredictable weather with pretty good awakening of flowers and no bugs made for a great Continuing Adventure.

-Posted on July 11, 2020, in Adventure, Backpacking, Mt Hood, Oregon, Pacific Northwest, PCT, Wilderness and tagged Cloud Cap, Eliot Creek, Gnarl Ridge, Mt Hood Meadows, Ramona Falls, Timberline Trail.
+Posted on July 11, 2020, in Adventure, Backpacking, Mt Hood, Oregon, Pacific Northwest, PCT, Wilderness and tagged Cloud Cap, Eliot Creek, Gnarl Ridge, Hike Podcast, Mt Hood Meadows, Paradise Park, Ramona Falls, Timberline Lodge, Timberline Trail.
 Bookmark the permalink.
-10 Comments.
+14 Comments.